Target Field

 Getting to Target Field by Light Rail

-After walking, the easiest way for getting to and from Target Field is the light rail.
+After walking, the easiest way to get to and from Target Field is the light rail.
 When we say it stops steps away from the entrance, we mean it—just take a look at the pictures above.
-Even a city with a subway stop built underneath an arena wouldn’t be as close from train to turnstyle as Target Field is.
-And it’s so convenient that even if you’re staying at a downtown hotel but don’t want to walk, you can just jump on the light rail for a couple of stops (if you’re riding within the downtown zone of US Bank Stadium to Target Field, the one-way fare is only $.50, so it doesn’t get much cheaper than that).
+Even a city with a subway stop built underneath an arena wouldn’t be as close from train to turnstile as Target Field is.
+And it’s so convenient that even if you’re staying at a downtown hotel but don’t want to walk, you can just jump on the light rail for a couple of stops (if you’re riding within the downtown zone of U.S. Bank Stadium to Target Field, the one-way fare is only $.50, so it doesn’t get much cheaper than that).
 And for all of the stops on the light rail, the stations are above ground, right on the street.
-So you don’t even need to climb stairs or “enter” a station… it’s all right at street level, which makes it incredibly easy.
+So you don’t even need to climb stairs or “enter” a station … it’s all right at street level, which makes it incredibly easy.

 The two primary light rail lines serving Target Field are the Blue Line and the Green Line.